 We expect students to be present at all lessons unless absence is absolutely unavoidable and would encourage scheduling of personal appointments and activities outside of College time e.g. dental check-ups.
 The link between achievement and examination success is self-evident but is also confirmed by empirical evidence.
-A survey of sixth form colleges concluded that students who attend 95% of lessons or more typically will achieve three grades higher across their programme, when compared to similarly qualified students who attend less than 85% of the time.
+A survey of sixth form colleges concluded that students who attend 95% of lessons or more typically will achieve three grades higher across an A Level, when compared to similarly qualified students who attend less than 85% of the time.
 Regrettably, a small number of families underestimate the impact of student absence on academic performance.
-We recognise that families sometimes face difficult issues and in such circumstances we would encourage you to talk to your son/daughter's tutor as we may be able to help and minimise the potential damage that absence can cause.
+We recognise that families sometimes face difficult issues and in such circumstance we would encourage you to talk to your son/daughter's tutor as we may be able to help and minimise the potential damage that absence can cause.

 Students must continue to attend all the subjects on their timetable until the end of the academic year.
-Failure to attend any subject may jeopardise a student's progression to the second year of that subject and could result in them not being able to progress to the second year if a suitable programme of study cannot be agreed.
+Failure to attend any subject may jeopardise a student's progression to the second year of their programme in the subject(s) they do not attend and could result in them not being able to progress to the second year if a suitable programme of study cannot be agreed.

-Some students progressing to the second year of their courses will need to be available to discuss their proposed programme of study in the week commencing Monday, 24th August 2020.
+Some students progressing to the second year of their courses will need to be available to discuss their proposed programme of study in the week commencing Monday 30th August 2021.